seedifferently/boto_rsync/README.rst

                                 that this is not a sync--even if the file has been updated on the source it will not be updated on the destination.
+    --glob                      Interpret the tail end of SOURCE as a filename pattern and filter transfers accordingly.
+                                Note: If globbing a local path, make sure that your CLI's automatic filename expansion is
+                                disabled (typically accomplished by enclosing
+                                SOURCE in quotes, e.g. "/path/*.zip").
     --no_recurse                Do not recurse into directories.
     --ignore_empty              Ignore empty (0-byte) keys/files/directories.
                                 This will skip the transferring of empty